AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 library which contains the :ada:`Put_Line` function we will use to print the text to the console.
 This is similar to C's :c:`#include <stdio.h>`.
 We then create a procedure which executes :ada:`Put_Line` which prints to the console.
-This is similar to C's :c:`printf` statement.
+This is similar to C's :c:`printf` function.
 For now, we can assume these Ada and C features have similar functionality.
 In reality, they are very different.
 We will explore that more as we delve further into the Ada language.